chrislenthall/Y4-Project/README.md

 *Code:* 3.
 Creating Preliminary Training Set from MeerKAT.ipynb

-This notebook contains an initial attempt to use the source tables containing only MSIs produced by the above method to create cutouts from the MeerKAT FITS files for a training set for our neural networks.
+This notebook contains an initial attempt to use the source tables containing only MSIs produced by the above method to create cutouts from the MeerKAT FITS files for a training set for our neural networks, with an example MSI chosen arbitrarily.

 ### 4. Investigating more of the properties of the Aegean Source Tables